apache/opendal/core/src/docs/rfcs/0191_async_streaming_io.md

 # Motivation

-`Accessor` intends to be the `underlying trait of all backends for implementors`.
+`Accessor` intends to be the `underlying trait of all backends for implementers`.
 However, it's not so underlying enough.

 ## Over-wrapped